developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/createprofile/index.md

 &#49;&#49;.
 From the Scanner selection screen, **select the desired scanner** or imager. **Tap BACK** to return to the Input screen.
 <img style="height:350px" src="11_select_input.png"/>
 **Note: Lists such as the one above display only devices that are present on (or connected to) the unit being configured**.
-For related information, see **Scanner Selection** section.
+For related information, see [Scanner Selection](../input/barcode/#scannerselection) in the Barcode Input guide.
 <br>

 &#49;&#50;.
 From the Decoders screen (accessible from the Input screen), **select only the decoders required by the application** to optimize scanning performance. **Tap BACK** to return to the Input screen.
-For more information about configuring Decoder parameters, see the [Decoder Guide](../decoders).
+For more information about configuring Decoder parameters, see the [Barcode Input Guide](../input/barcode).
 <img style="height:350px" src="12_select_decoders.png"/>
 <br>